voranau/videogamemakers/content/about.md

 2. Leisure activities contribute in [different ways](https://link.springer.com/article/10.1007/s10902-013-9435-x) to reducing stress, creating quality of life and enhancing well-being.
 You can achieve more meaningful leisure experiences, [customising](https://theconversation.com/exhausted-by-2020-here-are-5-ways-to-recover-and-feel-more-rested-throughout-2021-152608) your free time.
 I am interested in how you do that as a person in a creative role.

 3. Typical leisure activities [can vary](https://journals.sagepub.com/doi/full/10.1177/0038038518772737) for people from different occupations.
-What meaningful leisure activity is can be specific for a video game developer.
+Meaningful leisure activities can be specific for a video game developer.

 ## Are you engaged with the Australia's video game industry?